OHDSI/Vocabulary-v5.0/working/local_environment/README.md

 To initially fill out the vocabulary tables, it needs to download the necessary vocabularies from [Athena (ohdsi.org)](https://athena.ohdsi.org/vocabulary/list) and import them using the “copy” command in psql.

+The following vocabularies have to be installed:
+- SNOMED
+- (TBD)

 Also there is the video instruction how to do it using DBeaver:
 [Demo: Getting Vocabularies Into My OMOP CDM (Michael Kallfelz • Nov.
 9 OHDSI Community Call) (youtube.com)](https://www.youtube.com/watch?v=FCHxAQOBptE)

 The data should be imported to the tables in **devv5** schema.